 Birth Control Methods - Depo-Provera®

 Depo-Provera® is a progesterone-only contraceptive and is one of the most effective methods of birth control.
-It has been available in 90 countries for over 30 years.
-When used correctly, Depo-Provera® can be 99.7% effective in preventing pregnancy.
+When used correctly, Depo-Provera® can be 99% effective in preventing pregnancy.

 How does Depo-Provera® work?

 - Prevents ovulation